Overview of Sericulture

 Silkworm Seed Production

 The silkworm seed production centers are referred to as grainages.
-The silkworm seed known as Disease Free Layings are prepared in their centers and supplied to the farmers for rearing.
+The silkworm seed known as Disease Free Layings (DFLs) are prepared in the grainages and supplied to the farmers for rearing.
 Both Government and private sector grainages are involved in this activity.

 Silkworm Rearing is considered to be an agro based cottage industry since it involves mulberry cultivation.
 Silkworms are reared for the production of “cocoons” which is the raw material for silk production.
 The farmers rear silkworms and produce cocoons.
-By marketing the cocoons the farmers earn money.
-It is ideally suited for the rural areas of Sericulture States.
-Silkworms are reared in well ventilated rearing shed following shoot rearing method.
+By marketing the cocoons farmers earn money.
+It is ideally suited for the rural areas.
+Silkworms are reared in well ventilated rearing shed by following shoot rearing method.

 Marketing of cocoons